 Te Ātiawa ki Whakarongotai, CCDHB, and Tū Ora Compass Health will develop the network with other health providers – including GPs, community pharmacists, Aged Residential Care facilities, home and community support services, and NGOs.

+If you see it here, healthcare programs are always successful with maximum participation.
 Almost 100 people, from healthcare providers to potential users of the service, attended the network launch at Paraparaumu’s Southward Car Museum.

 The two boards say a lot of good work is already underway in Kāpiti, and there are many established collaborations.
 There is a strong foundation through the Health Care Home programme, which has strengthened primary care across the district.